Carlos-Blanco/movies/README.md

 # Movies App

-Web app using imDb API to show movies and actors.
+Web app using The Movie Database API to show movies and actors.

 [Movies App](https://movies-b204a.web.app/)